munificent/craftinginterpreters/book/a-virtual-machine.md

 ^title A Virtual Machine
-^part The Long Way Down
+^part A Bytecode Interpreter in C